-2. A hybrid approach
+3. A hybrid Approach

-2.1 Overview
+3.1 Overview

-This section describes our proposed approach to negation identification combining supervised classification and parsing.
+This section describes our proposed approach to negation identification combining supervised classification and parsing to address the issues mentioned in the previous section.
 The approach is composed of three phases: identification of negation signals, identification of negation scopes, and adjustment of negation scope.
-The first two phases are based on supervised classifiers, IGTree, similarly to Morante et al. [3][11], and the last phase is based on a heuristic rule using grammatical parsing.
+The first two phases are based on supervised classifiers, IGTree, similarly to Morante et al. [3], [11], and the last phase is based on a heuristic rule using grammatical parsing.
 Each phase is described in the following sections.

-2.2 Identification of negation signals
+3.2 Identification of Negation Signals

 The first step toward identifying negated expressions is to identify negation signals.
-Negation signals are words implying negation, such as "no" and "not".
+Negation signals are words implying negation, such as "no" and "not."
 There are roughly two approaches to the identification of negations signals, namely dictionary-based and supervised classification-based.
 A dictionary-based approach compiles a set of negation signals in advance and exhaustively searches an input text for the signals.
 On the other hand, a supervised classification-based approach uses training data annotated with negation signals and learns a model to identify negation signals based on a given learning algorithm.
-We adopt the latter because of its advantages over the former that no dictionary is necessary, which improves the applicability of the approach to a) fujikawa@ai.cs.kobe-u.ac.jp b) seki@cs.kobe-u.ac.jp b) seki@cs.kobe-u.ac.jp c) uebara@kobe_u.ac.jp c) uehara@kobe-u.ac.jp other domains, and that the local context can be easily taken into account as features.
+We adopt the latter because of its advantages over the former that no dictionary is necessary, which improves the applicability of the approach to other domains, and that the local context can be easily taken into account as features.